 CASEY STEINAU / PARTY CHAIR

 Casey Steinau enjoys life in Big Lake with her partner Tim Dickman and 2 very spoiled cats.
 Casey has had a successful 20-year career in real estate sales and investing.
-She is proud of her contributions to her community as a small business owner, field representative for former Senator Mark Begich, and long-time community volunteer for a variety of causes from garbage clean-up to the fight against homelessness.
+She is proud of her contributions to her community as a small business owner and a long-time community volunteer for a variety of causes from garbage clean-up to the fight against homelessness.
 She is currently a member of the Mat-Su MLK Jr. Foundation, advisory board member of the Mat-Su Food Bank, and board member of the Big Lake Community Council.

 Brent Watkins - 1st Vice Chair